Stratio/genai-examples/example-chain-chat-memory/README.md

 ```
 Ensure your user have the right permissions to register memory in the GenAI API.

-Finally, you can now run the chain locally by calling the `main.py` script in the poetry environment
+Finally, you can now run the chain locally by calling the `main.py` script in the poetry environment (or [run from PyCharm](../README.md#running-from-pycharm)):

 ```
 $ poetry run python chat_memory_chain/main.py